Bikes · Resale guide

 Essential Checks

-- Verify RC on Parivahan app — Check owner count, registration date, and most importantly, the hypothecation status.
-Ensure there are no outstanding loans.
+- Verify RC on Parivahan app — Use the VAHAN app to check the owner count, registration date, and hypothecation status.
+Ensure the chassis and engine (motor) numbers match the RC.

 - Ride for 15+ Minutes — Take a decent test ride.
-Pay attention to motor noise, acceleration, braking feel, and how it handles bumps.
-Listen for any unusual vibrations or rattling sounds.
+Pay attention to vibrations, handling stability, brake effectiveness, and any unusual sounds from the motor or suspension.
+Test all riding modes.

 Insider Checks